Chaitalykundu/Data-Structure-and-Algorithm/Love-Babbar-cheatsheet/Array/3-Kth smallest element - GFG/Theory.md

 - This operation returns and deletes the maximum element and minimum element from the max-heap and min-heap respectively.
 In short, it deletes the root element of the heap binary tree.

 &nbsp;

+# Find parent, left child and right child

+Suppose we are given an array, arr[] representing the complete binary tree / heap.
+We have to find parent, left child and right child

+- parent(i) = |i-1|/2

+* left child = 2\*i +1
+* right child = 2\*i + 2

+&nbsp;

+# Applications of Heap Data Structure:

+- **_Priority Queues:_**

+  - Priority queues can be efficiently implemented using Binary Heap because it supports insert(), delete() and extractmax(), decreaseKey() operations in O(log N) time.

+- **_Binomial Heap and Fibonacci Heap:_**

+  - Binomial Heap and Fibonacci Heap are variations of Binary Heap.
+These variations perform union also in O(log N) time which is an O(N) operation in Binary Heap.

+- **_Order statistics:_**

+  - The Heap data structure can be used to efficiently find the kth smallest (or largest) element in an array.

+&nbsp;

+# Advantages of Heaps:

+- Fast access to maximum/minimum element (O(1))
+- Efficient Insertion and Deletion operations (O(log n))
+- Flexible size
+- Can be efficiently implemented as an array
+- Suitable for real-time applications

+&nbsp;

+# Disadvantages of Heaps:

+- Not suitable for searching for an element other than maximum/minimum (O(n) in worst case)
+- Extra memory overhead to maintain heap structure
+- Slower than other data structures like arrays and linked lists for non-priority queue operations.